-As Richard followed her he got a better look at her.
+As Richard followed her, he got a better look at her.
 The farther he got away from the bar the better the air and visibility got.
 Getting away from the bar meant getting closer to the woman on stage and her so-called singing.
 Thankfully, Rachel led him to a table in a far corner of the place which was as far away from the bar and the stage as you could get.

 She sat down and motioned for him to sit across from her.
-He sat and took another sip of the whiskey and as he looked to her she reached up and wiped her eye.
+He sat and took another sip of the whiskey and as he looked to her, she reached up and wiped her eye.
 “Sorry, that smoke was getting to me.” he nodded his head in agreement.
-“So, what’s your name?” she asked.
+“So, what’s your name again?” she asked.

 “Richard Smith, Lieutenant,” he paused, “I mean lieutenant commander.
 I was recently promoted and the thought of being lieutenant commander hasn’t sunk in yet, like really recently; as in a couple of hours ago.”

 “I know the feeling,” the woman replied as she picked her wine glass up and let the wine swirl about in the glass before taking another sip.
 “I was recently promoted, myself.
-By the way if you don’t remember… I’m Rachel, Lieutenant Commander Rachel McFarland.
-Pleased to meet you, Richard.”
+By the way if you don’t remember… I’m Rachel, Lieutenant Commander Rachel McFarland.”

 “Rachel,” Richard said as he looked at her.
 “Pleased to meet you as well.”